lucilands/CLog/README.md

 The logger comes with an example format string already implemented:

-If you dont want too use timestamps in your project, even when the library supports it, you can define the ```CLOG_NO_TIME``` macros.
+If you dont want too use timestamps in your project, even when the library supports it, you can define the ```CLOG_NO_TIME``` macro.
 This will disable all timestamp functionality from the library
 ```c
 "%t: %f:%l -> %c[%L]%r: %m"
 ```